PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

 ---
 slug: 2016-devrel-year-in-review
 date: 2016-12-22T13:20:31+01:00
-title: "2016: A Web and Chrome Developer Relations year in review"
+title: "2016: Chrome and Web Developer Relations year in review"
 description: "Thoughts on the year on the web for our team"
 image_header: /images/cds.jpg
 ---